CharlesAbuga/farm_up/README.md

 - A complete notification system using Flutter Notifications integrated with firebaseto notify farmers on various feeding times.
 - A complete settings page with various theme color options to choose from.
-- A text messaging page where farmers can chat with vetrinary officers and get professional feedback on their queries.
+- A text messaging page where farmers can chat with veterinary officers and get professional feedback on their queries.
+- An amount section that shows amount of milk in cows, or eggs in chicken produces and graphs to see the rate of produce for a certain period.

 ## License